apache/spark/docs/sql-ref-syntax-qry-select-aggregate.md

 Aggregate functions operate on values across rows to perform mathematical calculations such as sum, average, counting, minimum/maximum values, standard deviation, and estimation, as well as some non-mathematical operations.

-### General Aggregation

-These aggregate Functions use general syntax.

 #### Syntax

 ```sql